Black British people: Early 20th century

-According to the Sierra Leone Creole barrister and writer, Augustus Merriman-Labor, in his 1909 book Britons Through Negro Spectacles, London's Black population at the time did "not much exceed one hundred" people and "To every one [Black person in London], there are over sixty thousand whites".
+On Christmas Day 1901 Aston Villa beat Everton 3-2 at Goodison.
+Villa's Willie Clarke became the first Black player to score in the English First Division.
+According to the Sierra Leonan barrister and writer, Augustus Merriman-Labor, in his 1909 book Britons Through Negro Spectacles, London's Black population at the time did "not much exceed one hundred" people and "to every one Negro there, there are over sixty thousand whites".